disconnected-1989/My-POCs/2024/Suwayomi file overwrite & Information disclosure.md

 ## Information Disclosure

 You can leak the installation directory by modifying the filename parameter within the POST request for installing an extension, and prepending a nonexistent path onto it.
+There is client side JS checking whether you upload an APK, this can be be bypassed using a text file with an APK extention or by changing the extension using Burpsuite intercept.
 Like so:

 ```